Ann Coulter: Lesbian, gay, and bisexual rights

+Coulter disagreed with repealing Don't Ask Don't Tell, stating that it is not an "anti-gay position; it is a pro-military position" because "sexual bonds are disruptive to the military bond".
+She also stated that there is "no proof that all the discharges for homosexuality involve actual homosexuals."

+Coulter has expressed her opposition to treatment of LGBT people in the countries of Cuba, China, and Saudi Arabia.

 At the 2007 CPAC, Coulter said, "I do want to point out one thing that has been driving me crazy with the media—how they keep describing Mitt Romney's position as being pro-gays, and that's going to upset the right wingers", and "Well, you know, screw you!
 I'm not anti-gay.
 We're against gay marriage.
 I don't want gays to be discriminated against."
 She added, "I don't know why all gays aren't Republican.
 I think we have the pro-gay positions, which is anti-crime and for tax cuts.
 Gays make a lot of money and they're victims of crime.
 No, they are!
 They should be with us."

 In Coulter's 2007 book If Democrats Had Any Brains, They'd Be Republicans, in the chapter "Gays: No Gay Left Behind!", she argued that Republican policies were more pro-gay than Democratic policies.
 Coulter attended the 2010 HomoCon of GOProud, where she gave a speech about why gays should oppose same-sex marriage.
-On February 9, 2011, in a column, she described the national Log Cabin Republicans as "ridiculous" and "not conservative at all".
-She did, however, describe the Texas branch of Log Cabin Republicans, for whom she has been signing books for years, as " real conservatives".

 At the 2011 CPAC, during her question-and-answer segment, Coulter was asked about GOProud and the controversy over their inclusion at the 2011 CPAC.
 She boasted how she talked GOProud into dropping its support for same-sex marriage in the party's platform, saying, "The left is trying to co-opt gays, and I don't think we should let them.
 I think they should be on our side", and "Gays are natural conservatives".
 Later that year, she joined advisory board for GOProud.
-On Logos The A-List: Dallas she told gay Republican Taylor Garrett that "The gays have got to be pro-life", and "As soon as they find the gay gene, guess who the liberal yuppies are gonna start aborting?"
+On Logo's The A-List: Dallas she told gay Republican Taylor Garrett that "The gays have got to be pro-life", and "As soon as they find the gay gene, guess who the liberal yuppies are gonna start aborting?"

+Transgender rights

+Coulter endorsed President Trump's July 26, 2017 tweets announcing a ban on transgender individuals serving in the U.S. military, expressing support for prohibiting their service and opposing the use of public funds for gender-affirming surgeries or related treatments for service members, calling the policy a stand against "absurd political correctness."

-War on Drugs
+War on drugs

-Coulter strongly supports continuing the War on Drugs.
+Coulter strongly supports continuing the war on drugs.
 However, she has said that, if there were not a welfare state, she "wouldn't care" if drugs were legal.
 She spoke about drugs as a guest on Piers Morgan Live, where she said that marijuana users "can't perform daily functions".